 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where fillowite typically forms.
+Look in granite pegmatites country, the host setting where fillowite typically forms.
 If you start seeing apatite, triphylite, hureaulite in float, you are in the right ground.
 Field specimens usually show a granular, massive, rarely in rhombohedral crystals habit, so train your eye for that shape before scanning the outcrop.